THE ANN ARBOR MODERN QUILT GUILD BYLAWS

 - The Secretary / Webmaster shall maintain a Guild calendar on the website.

-designees to post material from classes or meetings, including blog round-ups
+appoint designees to post material from classes or meetings, including

-or other publicity, insuring board policies are followed for said postings.
+blog round-ups or other publicity, ensuring board policies are followed

 - Guild Officers are organized in the following order: President, Vice-President in charge of Programs, Vice President in charge of Membership, Treasurer, Secretary / Webmaster.

 - In the event that an Officer is unable to complete her/his term in office, the President shall appoint an interim officer until a general election of the membership can be held.